 Where do the new plots and ideas come from?
 Where did the world’s most famous writers find their characters?
 It all originates from the real world.

-There is nothing new under the sun.
-Whichever plot your book centres around, you can be sure it has already taken place in the past.
-Thus, observing is your key to finding new ideas and characters to describe in your stories.
-So, if you cannot make up a plot, take it from real life and use people around you as inspiration for the characters.
+Observing is one of the top tips for new writers to find new ideas and characters to describe in your stories.
+If you cannot make up a plot, take it from real life and use people around you as inspiration for the characters.

 8. Do physical exercise.

 Sometimes, you need some physical exercise to help you shake it up a little and find the inner strength to start writing.

-This is not something you can do whenever you feel stuck; however, occasional trips can serve as prevention of an artistic wasteland.
+This is not something you can do whenever you feel stuck; however, occasional trips can serve as a prevention of an artistic wasteland.

 Is there a place you always wanted to visit?
 What have you always wanted to see?
 Now is the perfect time for you to pack your backpack and hit the road.

-So, plan a trip and go for a vacation for a good cause!
+Plan a trip and go for a vacation for a good cause!

 10. Spend time with your loved ones.

 Embrace the love they give you and spend time reflecting on what life with or without them would be like.
 Such reflections can also push you toward writing.

-11. Spend time with the visuals.
+11. Spend time with visuals.

 Sometimes all you need is a series of pictures on a particular topic or boards of images on Pinterest by people from all over the world.

 Diversify your creative process and don’t view writing as a discipline only.
 You need room for creativity and other sources to encourage you to craft a good piece.

-Richard Nolan is a blogger and a private tutor, sharing his experience in spheres of blogging, self-growth, and psychology.
+Richard Nolan is a blogger and a private tutor, sharing his experience in the spheres of blogging, self-growth, and psychology.
 Richard writes for numerous blogs and gives useful tips for bloggers, students, and teachers.
 Currently, Richard works as a general editor for ProWritersCenter.
-You can learn more about Richard on Facebook and Twitter
+You can learn more about Richard on Facebook and Twitter.